bsidestlv/bsidestlv.com/content/villages/_index2.md

 ## Agenda

-- 10:00 - Opening Presentation: "What is Bug Bounty and why should we care?" by Rotem Bar
+### Opening Presentation - What is Bug Bounty and why should we care
+by Rotem Bar

+In this lecture, Rotem Bar provides an introduction to bug bounty programs.
+They explain what bug bounties are and why they are important.
+They might discuss the motivation behind bug bounty programs, the benefits for organizations, and the role of security researchers in finding and reporting vulnerabilities.

-- 10:30 - Introduction to Israeli bug bounty programs
+### Israeli bug bounty programs intro

+This lecture focuses specifically on bug bounty programs in Israel.
+The speaker provides an overview of the bug bounty landscape in Israel, including the organizations that run bug bounty programs and the types of vulnerabilities they are interested in.
+They might also discuss any unique aspects or challenges of bug bounty programs in the Israeli context.

-- 11:15 - "SSRF Protections, From bounty report to mitigation" by Reuven Elezra, Appsflyer
+### SSRF Protections, From bounty report to mitigation
-- 12:00 - Break
+by Reuven Elezra, Appsflyer

+They start by explaining what SSRF vulnerabilities are and why they are a significant security concern.
+The lecture then covers the process of identifying SSRF vulnerabilities through bug bounty programs and provides insights into effective mitigation strategies to protect against SSRF attacks.

-- 13:00 - "Hacking CI systems in the wild" by Moti Harmats
+### Hacking CI systems in the wild
-- 13:45 - TBA
+by Moti Harmats

+Moti Harmats presents a lecture on hacking Continuous Integration (CI) systems.
+They discuss the vulnerabilities and attack vectors that can be exploited in CI systems, which are widely used in software development processes.
+The lecture may cover real-world examples of CI system compromises, potential impact, and best practices for securing CI systems.

-- 14:30-16:00 - Lightning talks (Registration on site)
+### Lightning talks

-- 10:30 - 18:00 - Collaborative Hunting Session (Bring a laptop)
-- Hacking Professionals assistant program
+This session consists of lightning talks, which are short and concise presentations on various topics.
+The exact topics and speakers may vary, as registration is done on-site.
+Lightning talks provide an opportunity for different individuals to share their knowledge, experiences, or insights within a limited timeframe.
+Attendees can learn about diverse subjects and get a broad range of perspectives.

 ## Call for Volunteers